|

 will keep changing for a couple more turns.

-registered as a gray.)
-What if you added roan to that dun instead
+gene.)
+What if you added roan gene to that dun foal instead of gray gene?

 Some color combinations you might have seen and wondered about include: